 The spine program at Steamboat Orthopaedic and Spine Institute (SOSI) delivers access to the highest possible level of spine care to northwest Colorado thanks to a comprehensive program featuring both non-operative and surgical care.

 With a philosophy to provide the least invasive treatment approach that allows patients to return to their favorite activities, Drs.
-Devin and Tracy always incorporate conservative, non-operative treatments — such as physical therapy, injections, yoga, and others — in cases where these techniques make sense.
+Sielatycki and Tracy always incorporate conservative, non-operative treatments — such as physical therapy, injections, yoga, and others — in cases where these techniques make sense.

 The goal for spine care at SOSI is to provide personalized treatment, offering the right treatment to the right patient at the right time.